 That challenge ignited a spark.
 Not only would he go on to lose the 40 pounds, but he also lost 100 pounds in the first year and 150 pounds in 18 months.

 How did he do it?

 Aaron is from Houston loves to run the trails of Terry Hershey Hurst Park.
 He also likes to push himself hard and the trails offer a challenge.
-The park has seven miles of trails inside a wooded area.
-He can choose from three different trails depending on his workout strategy.
+The park has seven miles of trails inside a wooded area, offering him three trail choices depending on his workout strategy.

 But he also cleaned up his diet, challenging himself to eat healthier.
-The weight dropped quickly.
-It dropped so fast that his clothes no longer fit.
+The weight dropped quickly, so fast that his clothes no longer fit.
 That didn’t bother him as much as it did others.
 Interestingly, his mom’s best friend was so alarmed that she questioned the cause to his mother.